Air2air/northworks/public/content/w-publications.md

 #### A Methodology for Analyzing Emission Control Strategies
 (with M.W.
 Merkhofer)
 **Computers and Operations Research 3**, p.
 185-207, 1976.
-This article summarizes Chapter 13 of the National Academy of Sciences report, [**Air Quality and Stationary Source Emission Control**](http://books.nap.edu/catalog/10840.html), 1975, which National Academy Press has now posted on its website.
+This article summarizes Chapter 13 of the National Academy of Sciences report, [Air Quality and Stationary Source Emission Control](http://books.nap.edu/catalog/10840.html), 1975, which National Academy Press has now posted on its website.

 #### Decision Analysis of Program Choices in Magnetic Fusion Energy Development
 (with D.N.
 Stengel)